nstjean05/Obsidian-Vault/CMPT 242 (Computing Machine Organization)/Chapter 4 - A High-Level Overview of Processors.md

 	- etc.
 ## 4.12 - Instructions in Memory
 - Each instruction occupies a set of sequential bytes in memory.
+- The compiler (which generates the bits to be stored in an instruction) and the interpreter (which translates the instruction for the hardware) must agree on all details.
 -